Conor Collins: Alan Turing (2015)

 Another significant work by Collins is his portrait of Alan Turing.
 The portrait was made using the blood of gay and bisexual medical professionals banned from donating under UK blood donation laws.
-Collins is said to have used 26 different persons bloody to create the portrait Although generally well received it has been suggested that the materials used in Collins' portrait hold more power than the painting itself.
+Collins is said to have used 26 different persons blood to create the portrait.
+Although generally well received, it has been suggested that the materials used in Collins' portrait hold more power than the painting itself.

-Cailyn (2015)
+Caitlyn (2015)

 In 2015, Conor Collins created a striking portrait of Caitlyn Jenner, which quickly garnered widespread attention.
 This piece was created using the hateful and transphobic tweets that Jenner received after publicly coming out.

 The portrait is a recreation of Caitlyn's iconic Vanity Fair cover.
 The written words on the canvas come from tweets sent to Caitlyn which Collins is described to have been horrified by, which Collins then went on to paint.
 The messages were described as jarring and horrifying: "I hope you die" and "If I was one of Caitlyn Jenner's kids I'd kill myself" are a sample of some of the tweets used to create the image.

 Conor completed the portrait in a matter of hours, working from 5pm on Friday into the early hours of Saturday morning despite his portraits typically taking two months to create.